HackerYou/HYFallBootcamp2014/3-JavaScript/Week 6/Day 2/3-weather-app.md

 * `icon_url`: image representing the weather

-This information can be combined to create a weather widget.
+We will combine this information to create a weather widget together.
 The HTML & CSS for the widget has been provided for you.
 Just open up `weather-app.html` to get started. jQuery has been included for you as well.
 We will write JavaScript inside of the `weather-app.js` file.

 For this app/widget we'll create an object called `weatherWidget` to namespace our code and organize it.
 The object will have several properties: